-10 Ways Fish Sauce Can Make Your Cooking Better
+10 Ways Fish Sauce Can Make Our Western Cooking Better

-A Bit of Western-centric History It is well known that ancient Greeks made fish sauce (from the garos fish) and that ancient Roman garum and liquamen were highly prized seasonings, possibly on par with olive oil and wine.
-Lower classes had less refined options.
-Its use continued throughout the Middle Ages and Renaissance.
+A Bit of Western-centric History It is well known that the ancients (and others) made fish sauce (often from the garos fish) and that ancient Roman garum and liquamen were highly prized seasonings and primary salt sources in cuisine, possibly on par with olive oil and onions.
+Lower classes had less refined options, pretty much pure guts and blood, but it was ubiquitous.
+Its use continued throughout the Middle Ages and into the Renaissance even.
 There are theories that fish sauce actually passed from West to East, and not the other way around, though it may have been parallel evolution.

 Most importantly in allaying any fears, Ketchup was originally a pickled fish-based Chinese sauce with strong fish sauce similarities.
 The term "catchup" was even dictionary-ized in English by 1690.
 Fish sauce is much more a rediscovery than some sort of new invention, which means you should not fear this old friend.
 Today you can find Colatura from Southern Italy and it is only a matter of hours before some Portland hipster stuffs their smelly DIY fish juice in a bretty sherry barrel and becomes an Instagram hero.

 None of this is to detract from the dominant histories of fish sauce use in Eastern- and Southeast-Asian culinary culture, but rather to push the idea that it is universally yummy and not as strange and distant a thing as might be thought.